 The basic idea of recursion analysis is: Calculate the total number of operations performed by recursion at each recursive call and do the sum to get the overall time complexity.
 So when recursion is doing constant operation at each recursive call, we just count the total number of recursive calls.
 Otherwise, the analysis will be a little mathematical if the operation count at each recursive call depends on the input size.

-Overall, there are several techniques to analyse recursion: Substitution method, Recursion tree method, and Master theorem.
+Overall, there are several techniques to analyze recursion: Substitution method, Recursion tree method, and Master theorem.

 Explore this blog to learn recursion analysis: Analysis of Recursion in data structure and algorithms